giacomo-monni/Smart-Plant/SmartPlantServer/MQTT.md

 ## MQTT
-MQTT is the communication protocol used for the communication between the users and their Nodes.
+MQTT is the communication protocol used for the communication between the server and its Nodes.
 To implement an MQTT service we installed Mosquitto (https://mosquitto.org/) and we used the localhost address to manage this service.

 ### Topics